Kingdom of Germany: Ottonians

-Salians and Staufer
+Salians and Hohenstaufens

 In the late eleventh century the term "Kingdom of the Germans" (Regnum Teutonicorum) had become utilised more favourably in Germany due to a growing sense of national identity; by the twelfth century, German historian Otto of Freising had to explain that East Francia was "now called the Kingdom of the Germans".

 In 1028, after his coronation as Emperor in 1027, Conrad II had his son, Henry III, elected King by the prince electors.
 When, in 1035, Conrad attempted to depose Adalbero, Duke of Carinthia, Henry, acting on the advice of his tutor, Egilbert, Bishop of Freising, refused to allow it, as Adalbero was a vassal of the King, not the Emperor.
 The German magnates, having legally elected Henry, would not recognise the deposition unless their king did also.
 After many angry protests, Conrad finally knelt before his son and pleaded for his desired consent, which was finally given.

 However, Conrad II used the simple title "king" or on occasion "king of the Franks and Lombards" before Imperial coronation, while his son Henry III introduced the title "King of the Romans" before the Imperial coronation.
 His grandson Henry IV used both "king of the Franks and Lombards" and King of the Romans before Imperial coronation.

 Beginning in the late eleventh century, during the Investiture Controversy, the Papal curia began to use the term regnum teutonicorum to refer to the realm of Henry IV in an effort to reduce him to the level of the other kings of Europe, while he himself began to use the title rex Romanorum or King of the Romans to emphasise his divine right to the imperium Romanum.
 This title was employed most frequently by the German kings themselves, though they did deign to employ "Teutonic" titles when it was diplomatic, such as Frederick Barbarossa's letter referring to his receiving the coronam Theutonici regni (crown of the German kingdom).
 Foreign kings and ecclesiastics continued to refer to the regnum Alemanniae and règne or royaume d'Allemagne.
 The terms imperium/imperator or empire/emperor were often employed for the German kingdom and its rulers, which indicates a recognition of their imperial stature.
 However foreign sources combined the imperial titles with "Teutonic" and "Alemannic" which reference a denial of their Romanitas or universal rule.
 The term regnum Germaniae begins to appear even in German sources at the beginning of the fourteenth century.
 During the celebrations on the canonisation of Charlemagne in December 1165 and January 1166, Barbarossa also called Aachen the "head and seat of the German Kingdom".